PhistterbutInc/Herba-Automata/README.md

 # Herba-Automata

-An Arduino based project for easy setup of automated gardens
+An Arduino based project for easy set up of automated plant food cycle control and data collection

+Project includes 3d printing, embedded systems and good ole down home gardening.

+Contributors welcome and will receive appropriate status reflection on related project pages.
+STL files produced and submitted are to be branded with project name "Herba-Automata" and name of contributor, however they want to be listed.
+Branding not to interfere with function.

 NEWS:
 ~~~~~